 Whatever reflects your own sense of the world, of people, of the ties between people and conveys this personal sensibility to us will be valuable.
 At WIFF we show the work of filmmakers who are finding or at least listening for their own voice.
 There is no one way.
-We are looking for all genres of film: narratives, documentaries, features, shorts, comedies, animation, etc. We will have late night screenings featuring especially eccentric or scary pictures.
+We are looking for all genres of film: narratives, documentaries, features, shorts, comedies, animation, etc. Cash prizes are awarded for the best film in each category.
+We will have late night screenings featuring especially eccentric or scary pictures.
 Film workshops and filmmaker forums are also a part of WIFF.

 ABOUT THE FESTIVAL

-2014 will mark the fourth annual Weyauwega International Film Festival in Weyauwega, Wisconsin.
+2015 will mark the fifth annual Weyauwega International Film Festival in Weyauwega, Wisconsin.
 Weyauwega is located about 25 miles from Appleton, WI, and about 45 miles from Green Bay.
 We draw from all around Wisconsin.

-In 2013 WIFF screened 38 Films from 14 countries over four days.
-Some of our past Midwest Premiere include HOLY MOTORS, ESCAPE FROM TOMORROW & MOURNING HAS BROKEN, our best feature of 2013 which went on to win awards in other festivals, Our 2013 pick for best documentary short, THE LADY IN NUMBER SIX won the Academy Award and our 2012 best narrative feature, WEST OF THUNDER has gone on to be awarded both the Best Film (Peace) and Best Film (Human Rights) 2012 by the Political Film Society of Hollywood, CA.
+In 2014 WIFF screened 43 Films from 14 countries over four days.
+Some of our past Midwest Premiere include HOLY MOTORS, ESCAPE FROM TOMORROW, BUCKY AND THE SQUIRRELS & MOURNING HAS BROKEN, our best feature of 2013 which went on to win awards in other festivals, Our 2013 pick for best documentary short, THE LADY IN NUMBER SIX won the Academy Award and our 2012 best narrative feature, WEST OF THUNDER has gone on to be awarded both the Best Film (Peace) and Best Film (Human Rights) 2012 by the Political Film Society of Hollywood, CA.

 WIFF encourages filmmakers to attend the festival and will provide local housing for visiting filmmakers as well as local transportation if needed.
 We have filmmakers from around the world attending WIFF including such faraway places as Alaska and Japan!